cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-blog-post.md

 ## Step 8

-Your new blog post will be published at [cplmakerlab.github.io/blog](http://cplmakerlab.github.io/blog){: target="_blank" rel="noopener"}.
+Your new blog post will be published at [cplmakerlab.github.io/blog](http://cplmakerlab.github.io/blog){: target="_blank"}.
 Note that it may take a few minutes for any changes to appear as your site must resync & rebuild after every save.

 Note: If you chose to create a DRAFT first, the blog will not be published until you publish the draft.
 To do that, click the PUBLISH button at the top of the page.